Azure/azure-sdk-for-js/sdk/maps/maps-weather-rest/README.md

 #### Using a Subscription Key Credential

 You can authenticate with your Azure Maps Subscription Key.
-Please install the["@azure/core-auth"](https://www.npmjs.com/package/@azure/core-auth)package:
+Please install the ["@azure/core-auth"](https://www.npmjs.com/package/@azure/core-auth) package:

 ```bash
 npm install @azure/core-auth